 In addition to including products and categories in assortments, you can use the Exclude option to define specific products or categories that should be excluded from assortments.
 In the following example, you want to include all the products in a specific category, except product 2.
 In this case, you don't have to define the assortment product by product or create additional category nodes.
 Instead, you can just include the category but exclude the product.

-If a product is both included and excluded in one or more assortments by definition, the product will always be considered excluded.
+If a product is both included and excluded in one or more assortments by definition, the product is always considered to be excluded.

 Global and released products

 Assortments are defined at a global level and can contain channels from multiple legal entities.
 The products and categories that are included in assortments are also shared across legal entities.
-However, a product must be released before it can actually be sold, ordered, counted, or received in the channel (for example, in the point of sale [POS]).
-Therefore, although two stores in different legal entities can share an assortment that contains the same products, the products are available only if they have been released to those legal entities.
+However, a product must be released before it can actually be sold, ordered, counted, or received in the channel (for example, in the point of sale (POS)).
+Although two stores in different legal entities can share an assortment that contains the same products, the products are only available if they are released to those legal entities.

 Dynamic and static assortments

 Assortments can be defined with specific channels and products or by including organization units and categories.
 Assortments including references to these groups are considered dynamic assortments.
-If the definition or contents of those groups change while the assortment is active, the definition of the assortment will also change.
+If the definition or contents of those groups change while the assortment is active, the definition of the assortment also changes.

 For example, an assortment is originally defined and published so that it references a category of products.
 If additional products are later added to the category, those products are automatically included in the definition of the existing assortment.
 You don't have to manually add the products to the assortment.
 Similarly, if an organization unit is added to a different node, the organization unit's assortment is automatically adjusted based on that definition.

 You can "stop" released products for the sales process by turning on a setting in the Default order settings.
-This setting is most often used when a product is at the end of its life and should not be sold at any channel.
-Assortments respect this setting, and stopped products won't be assorted, regardless of the assortment configuration.
+This setting is most often enabled when a product is at the end of its life and shouldn't be sold via any channel.
+Assortments respect this setting.
+If a product is stopped in all legal entities that it's released to, it isn't assorted, regardless of the assortment configuration.

-Assortments are date-effective.
-Therefore, retailers can configure when products should or should not be available per channel.
-You can define and publish assortments ahead of time, and specify the start and end dates.
-The products will automatically become available or unavailable on the specified dates.
+Assortments are date-effective so that retailers can configure when products should or shouldn't be available per channel.
+You can specify the start and end dates when you define and publish assortments ahead of time.
+The affected products automatically become available or unavailable during the specified date ranges.